krux/java-stdlib/README.md

 * A standard logging configuration, based on [SLF4J](http://www.slf4j.org), that ensures all logged events with severity >= WARN are writting to STDERR, and those with a severity <= INFO are written to STDOUT, which can be very useful for environments where individual application lifecycles are managed by external tooling that has strong opinions about log handling (such as [supervisord](http://supervisord.org))
 * A [Statsd](https://github.com/etsy/statsd) client that automatically collects and submits common JVM statistics to a Statsd server, and a API for collecting and submitting custom application metrics

+Each of the above features is completely defeatable.
+In other words, if you don't need or want that feature, you don't need to pull it into your project.

-It also provides a handful of useful tools for command-line parsing, managing a priority-based queue of application shutdown hooks, and other helpful utilities.
+The Krux Standard Library also provides a handful of useful tools for command-line parsing, managing a priority-based queue of application shutdown hooks, and other helpful utilities.

 (If you're looking for our Python Standard Library, see [here](https://github.com/krux/python-krux-stdlib)).